 Sounds confusing?
 You’re right.
 It took me quite a bit of time reading and re-reading information on their site to figure out how this actually works.
-The subscription also includes daily and weekly and monthly prizes based again – yes – on your post code.
+The subscription also includes daily, weekly and monthly prizes based again – yes – on your post code.

 Stop the Presses

 You have to have a British post code to play – so what am I doing here?
-Okay, I am reviewing this site to try and provide a review on what these folks offer and whether it’s for real or not, but if you don’t have a British post code stop reading now.
+Okay, I am reviewing this site to try and provide a review on what these folks offer and whether it’s for real or not.
+If you don’t have a British post code stop reading now.
 You’re only wasting your time!
 Signing up for UK residents is easy on the lottery’s official website.
 Debit and credit cards alongside PayPal are accepted for purchasing subscriptions.

 Getting around PostCodeLottery’s site is painful.
 The information is scattered all of the place with no one location that provides a summary of what they offer.
-Too many words are done up in bold so reading is a chore.
-Okay I finally noticed up in the top right hand corner a little (very) place to click How It Works.
+Too many words are made up in bold, so reading is a chore.
+Okay, I finally noticed up in the top right hand corner a little (very) place to click How It Works.
 The site simply draws your attention to so many other things, it was hard to get the basics!

 Customer Service at PostCodeLottery

 PostCodeLottery has their telephone number all over their site.
 You can ring them or complete a form asking them to call you back at a specific time.
-I’m not comfortable about this as sometimes I like my answers in writing at the same time, at least there is someone real you can talk with to discuss your question.
+I’m not comfortable about this as sometimes I like my answers in writing, at least there is someone real you can talk with to discuss your question.
 People can also sign up for regular emails for PostCodeLottery news, updates and results.

 Complaints at PostCodeLottery

-Most complaint about PostCodeLottery were about the fact that some lottery representatives call them at inappropriate hours or inconvenient times [whocallsme.com].
+Most complaints about PostCodeLottery were about the fact that some lottery representatives call at inappropriate hours or inconvenient times [whocallsme.com].
 There were also former players saying that they felt harassed by the lottery after refusing to continue to sign up for their service.

 So Where Does the Profit Go?